wdjpng/website/_pages/gametheory.md

 ### Academic integrity statement on responsible use of AI:

 1. We extensively used code generation tools such as cursor and claude code.
-All code used to generate the results in this report was proofread by us to a sufficient degree that we reasonably comfortable being held accountable for any bugs that may be present in it.
+All code used to generate the results in this report was proofread by us to a sufficient degree that we are reasonably comfortable being held accountable for any bugs that may be present in it.
 2. No single word of writing was copy-pasted from Generative AI output.
 However, such tools were used to get feedback, brainstorm, find grammatical or orthographic mistakes or suggest better formulations while never e.g. ad verbatim copying a phrase.

 Signed,